Shiki Theatre Company: Events

 In December 2023, Shiki held a "Lion King" exhibition to celebrate the musical's 25th anniversary in Japan.
 Shiki's Lion King musical first opened in 1998 in Tokyo.

+Collaboration

+Shiki has its own theater at WATERS takeshiba.
+From August 6, 2021 to July 31, 2022, a project in collaboration with The Phantom of the Opera took place.
+This collaboration consisted of a concept room that was inspired by the heroine Christine's dressing room, and was limited to a room per day.
+From September 13, 2021 to February 28, 2022, a film-inspired lunch and dinner program was also promoted.
+This experience was only offered at WATERS takeshiba.

 Musical Awards Tokyo

 Shiki's The Ghost and the Lady (new world premiere) won the Musical Awards Tokyo's Grand Award.